 The curriculum for primary students is set out in the Victorian Curriculum F – 10 document that provides a coherent, comprehensive continuum of learning.
 At Clyde Primary School, we use the curriculum to inform planning and assess the impact of learning programs, adjusting them to suit individual needs so that students can reach their potential.

-A standard lesson is structured as follows;
+A standard lesson is structured as follows:

 Students are given an open-ended rich learning task to complete.
 Students are offered enabling or extension prompts to ensure the learning is accessible to all.
-During this time, the teacher roves to see what efficient strategies/problem solving strategies students are using and choose selected students to share their learning.
+During this time, the teacher roves to see what efficient strategies/problem solving strategies students are using and chooses selected students to share their learning.